Ko Haa Neua is the most Northerly of Ko Haa islands

-Approximately 70 Kilometres South East of Phuket are the five Islands that make up the Koh Haa group, these sites are normally dived by overnight liveaboard from Phuket.
+Approximately 70 Kilometers South East of Phuket are the five Islands that make up the Koh Haa group, these sites are normally dived by overnight liveaboard from Phuket.
 “Ko / Koh” means “island” in English and “Neua” means “North” hence the name either 'Ko Haa Neua" or ”Ko Haa North”

 Ko Haa Neua is a small pinnacle approximately 60m long by approximately 25m wide.
 The currents at Ko Haa Neua are normally very mild, running East to West or vice versa, and therefore suitable for all levels of divers.
 Also, the maximum depth on Ko Haa Neua is only between 25-30m.